tflo/AutoDiscountRepair/readme.md

 - `costs` : Print the current repair costs when they increase [toggle; default: true].
 This prints your current repair costs to the chat after your gear has suffered durability loss.
 - `<number>` : Minimum cost increase to print a new repair costs message [difference in Gold;  default: 5].
 This requires the `costs` option to be enabled.
 - `sound` : Play a little sound whenever the increased repair costs are printed [toggle; default: true].
 This requires the `costs` option to be enabled.
 (Actually you get different sounds, depending on how much the costs have increased.)
 - `help` or `h` : Shows the Help text, with a list of all arguments and the current settings.
+(Use `Help` or `H` for an extended list with some additional, rarely used, arguments.)

 All settings are account-wide, except for the guild-related settings.
 These are per guild.